 You're Content Being Alone

 The person you love may not live life the same way that you do.
-The infamous toilet seat could be left up overnight, or the toiletries in the bathroom moved around.
+The toilet seat could be left up overnight, or the toiletries in the bathroom could be moved around.
 You also may not have the same philosophy of what having a clean home means.
-It is important that when you make the decision to choose this person that you also make room for their unique mannerisms.

 You Have Time For A Partner